jrbarnhart/meal-planner-fullstack/README.md

 ## Description

-This is a full-stack meal planner application built with Remix.
+This is a full-stack meal planning application built with Remix.

 ## Features